stuartellis/sve-personal-website/content/articles/just-task-runner.md

 You can combine these approaches, but few projects will be complex enough to need to do this.

-If you are starting a new project and can require a current version of _just_, consider using _just_ modules.
+If you are starting a new project, consider using _just_ modules.
 Real-world projects often have multiple components with many tasks, and _just_ modules enable you to define clear namespaces for recipes.
 Modules also provide more flexibility for organizing the files that contain your recipes.
 A [later section](#using-modules) in this article explains how to use modules.

 > _Use just 1.31.0 or later with modules:_ The modules feature became available by default with _just_ 1.31.0.

-The project directory structure approach is to create a _justfile_ in the root directory of the project, and then create an extra _justfile_ in each sub-directory that relates to a separate area of work.
+The project directory structure approach means that you create a _justfile_ in the root directory of the project, and then create an extra _justfile_ in each sub-directory that relates to a separate area of work.
 You then enable _fallback_ in the _justfiles_ in subdirectories.
 Users change working directories to get different recipes from the nearest _justfile_, and if they specify a recipe that is not defined in the nearest _justfile_, then _just_ will try _justfiles_ in parent directories.
 The [section on directory structures](#multiple-justfiles-in-a-directory-structure) explains how to use multiple _justfiles_ in a directory structure.

 ## Writing justfiles